-Local branches are normally organised within the same areas as local authorities or groups of unitary authorities.
+Local branches are grouped within districts, and are normally organised within the same areas as local authorities or groups of unitary authorities.
 Most branches have an elected committee, headed by a branch secretary.
 The size of the branch varies enormously from a few hundred, to several thousand.
-To find your nearest branch, use our 'find your branch' button, which is accessible from the bottom right column of this website.
+To find your nearest branch, see our list of ATL Districts.

 Most local branches meet once per term for an hour or so, at which ATL members are updated on what is going on in local schools and colleges, along with issues nationally that affect members in the classroom.

 Branches also arrange training or information sessions for local reps and contacts, and invite speakers to meetings, for example ATL's solicitors, policy advisors or national officers.

 Members are elected by their colleagues in schools, colleges and other education workplaces to play different roles in the branch, including the following.